How is organic virgin coconut oil made?

 Fresh coconuts are harvested by hand and the coconut meat is quickly dried with hot air to remove water, which helps to inhibit bacteria and mold activity.
 The coconut meat is then mechanically crushed and pressed without the use of excessive heat or solvents.

 This natural process retains the fresh aroma and taste of real coconut.
 The coconuts, and the entire oil expression process, have been certified organic by a third party, USDA-approved certifying agency.
 This ensures the production of the highest quality organic virgin coconut oil.
-NOW® Organic Virgin Coconut Oil is non-GMO (non-genetically modified) and has no harmful trans-fats.
+NOW® Organic Virgin Coconut Oil (glass bottle), Organic Virgin Coconut Oil (plastic bottle) and Organic Virgin Coconut Oil softgels are non-GMO (non-genetically modified) and have no harmful trans-fats.

 Are all coconut oils alike?